Keyboard shortcuts

 Exchange Filtering

-A value of "*" means your key has access to all exchanges.
+"*" means all exchanges.

 Effective filter